 Solway has Japanese classes once per week for every child, prep to year 6.
 Children learn based on a communicative model: practical language, taught in an authentic context, for the purpose of communicating.
-As wide a range of activities as possible are used to address Units of study to appeal to as wide a range of abilities and learning styles as possible.

 While children eventually learn to read individual Japanese characters, their exposure to written forms in early years focuses on language items they are learning orally first, in the same way babies acquire their native language in spoken form first, then via written familiar words, and later by sight reading.